kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-azure-app-insights-pokeshop.md

 ### 1. Tracetest

-The `docker-compose.yaml` file, `tracetest.provision.yaml`, and `tracetest.config.yaml` in the `root` directory are for the setting up the Pokeshop API, Tracetest and OpenTelemetry Collector.
+The `docker-compose.yaml` file, `tracetest.provision.yaml`, and `tracetest.config.yaml` in the `tracetest` directory are for the setting up the Pokeshop API, Tracetest and OpenTelemetry Collector.

 ### Docker Compose Network